goeaway/CheckoutPaymentAPI/README.md

 I created a separate .net core library to house an API client for the API.
 This could be published as a nuget package and then used by merchants in their own .net solutions.
 The package includes an `APIClient` class, which implements the `IAPIClient` interface.
 This class provides two methods for merchants to use `GetPaymentDetails` and `ProcessPayment`.
 These methods use `HttpClient` under the hood and return typed versions of the possible responses from the API.

+### Docker support

+The application can be built into a docker image and then easily installed on different systems.
+I am able to run an instance of the API in a docker container on my windows PC using Docker for Windows.
+Using docker enables the app to be installed anywhere docker is supported.
+It also allows us to scale the application better, we could spin up multiple instances of the API and then share user traffic between them by using a load balancer.

+In its current state, a couple of changes should be made first however.
+* We should update the app to not use an EntityFrameworkCore InMemoryDatabase and instead use a real DB provider, such as SQL Server.
+This could be housed in a separate docker container, and scaled separately.
+* We should also update the app to use a separate cache, instead of the in memory cache we're currently using.
+We could house a Redis cache in another docker container, and again scale that separately.

 ## Testing

 The testing the API is split into three main projects